Nobody's Loyal in Aisle Five Anymore

 So, how do you respond?
 It depends on where your brand sits.

 If you're in the middle: Is your advertising building on something real in the product, or is it being asked to do too much heavy lifting?
 How can you make the upgrade in price be more felt, seen, and tasted?
+What brand assets make sense with this evolution?
+Which are dated?

 The market is splitting.
 It has split before.
 But this time the consumer isn't just asking whether your product is worth the extra dollar.
-They're asking whether you're the kind of company that deserves to charge it.
+They're asking whether you're the kind of brand that deserves to charge it.

 That's a harder question.
 And the brands with the clearest answers, and the advertising brave enough to ask it out loud, are the ones pulling away.